Tsuki no Waltz: Production

 Minna no Uta, a showcase for independent Japanese animators and musicians presented on the public broadcasting network NHK, had taken notice of Atsuko Ishizuka while she was still in college.
 Initially a student of graphic design, Ishizuka had taken to animation and produced several short films entirely on her own before being hired by Madhouse.
 It was shortly after being hired that Minna no Uta contacted her to direct a music video for their program.
 Convinced by the Minna no Uta staff, Madhouse promoted the low-ranking Ishizuka (then a production assistant) to director, and lent the studio's resources to the production.

 After production was completed, the music video was shown on Minna no Uta broadcasts from the beginning of October through November 2004.
 Its success later prompted NHK to order another short from Ishizuka and Madhouse, Sen no Hana Sen no Sora, in 2005.

-Animation Style
+Animation style

 The film is animated in Ishizuka's "moving sketch" style, giving the short the look of a hand drawn and colored pencil work.
 The animation and designs are not smooth or 'cleaned up,' giving them a rougher feel.
-This is stylistic continuation of Ishizuka's earlier solo works CREMONA and Gravitation, and has traditionally been a style more often seen in independent world animation rather than studio-produced anime.
-The animation itself was done by Madhouse veteran Yoshinori Kanemori.
+This is a stylistic continuation of Ishizuka's earlier solo works CREMONA and Gravitation, the two works that had brought Ishizuka to Minna no Utas attention, and has traditionally been a style more often seen in independent world animation rather than studio-produced anime.
+The animation itself was done by Madhouse veterans Yoshinori Kanemori and Yuzo Sato, with contributions from several other Madhouse staff.
 Despite the appearance, Tsuki no Waltz was done in much the same way as Madhouse's normal anime, using the technique of digital ink & paint for the coloring.
 Great care was taken to disguise and cover these modern productions aids and ensure that the film look as hand-crafted and individual to Ishizuka's style as possible.
+Ishizuka noted that her storyboards for the film elicited comparisons to Rintaro's Labyrinth Labyrinthos.